benjaco/Material-Lib/readme.md

 `materialFramework.tools.custom(html, close_on_outerpress)` shows a alert styled box, but use the first parameter as the html content, `.bindEsc()` can be added

-alert, confirm and custom returns a object with `obj` there reference to the markup and a `close` method
+alert, confirm, prompt, prompt_form and custom returns a object with `obj` there reference to the markup and a `close` method

 close_on_outerpress can be set to false or you can specify e function to fire when the user clicks on the area around of the popup if its a function, you must self fire close